ZoeLeBlanc/is578-intro-dh/_schedule/04-introducing-dh-data.md

 ## Workshop Assignments (to be completed prior to class)

-- [ ] Find one DH dataset, and similar to last week’s assignment, explain your rationale for why it should count as “DH”.
-- [ ] Share your rationale on GitHub and a sample of the data in a repository.
+- [ ] Complete the Data Creation & Discovery Assignment

 ## Additional Resources